Skip to main content

 wolf-steam-oven-installed

-You should consider steam for healthy yet delicious cooking.
-Steam adds moisture without baking nutrients.
-You can cook anything in a steam oven.
-It's also great for refreshing leftovers.
 Miele is the easiest to use.
 Gaggenau has the most modes if you know what you are doing.

 Speed Ovens

-Speed employs convection, microwave, and combination.
 The real benefit is the combination of using mostly convection with a microwave assist for speed without the microwaved texture.

 Coffee Makers

 You can have fresh ground coffee at home.
 My sister brews a blueberry latte to die for.
-Miele and Wolf are the best in this segment.

 Warming Drawers

-Warming drawers keep food warm for up to 3 hours without dehydration.
-If you cook at one time, and your family eats at another, warming drawers are a good consideration.
+Warming drawers are a good consideration if you cook at one time and your family eats at another.
 You can also stack a warming drawer under a wall oven or in a standard cabinet.

 Point of Use Refrigeration